-Graql, the language used to query and manipulate data in a Grakn knowledge graph (and much more, as you will discover if you follow the whole Grakn Academy) that has been built to be readable, easy to learn and use.
-In this lesson you will learn the basics of the language and, at the end of it you will be able to query data in your knowledge base.
+Graql, the language used to query and manipulate data in a Grakn knowledge graph (and much more, as you will discover if you follow the whole Grakn Academy), has been built to be readable, easy to learn and use.
+In this lesson you will learn the basics of the language and at the end of it you will be able to query data in your knowledge graph.

 Basic get queries

 Let us start with a very simple example: what do you think the following query will do?

 If you answered “return all companies in the knowledge graph” then congratulations!
 You are correct!
 Give yourself a pat on the back and let’s go onto something very slightly more complex.
 What do you think the following query does?

 match $x isa company has name "ENI"; get;

 If you answered “return a company named ‘ENI’”, you were almost right: the correct answer is “return all the companies named ‘ENI’”.
 If there happens to be only one, all the better, but it is good to keep in mind the subtle distinction.